The France Pavilion at the World Expo serves as a stunning showcase of French excellence and savoir-faire.

 Examples of projects conducted by Celnikier & Grabli Architectes: Campus AgroParisTech-INRA (Paris-Saclay), Institut de Recherche en Santé, Environnement et Travail (Rennes).

-The France Pavilion’s design will be accentuated by light shows that both children and adults will love.
+The France Pavilion’s design is accentuated by light shows designed by BOA Light Studio.

-Light guides us and helps us move forward: therefore, as a nod to the Enlightenment, the France Pavilion will depict the Encyclopedia of Diderot and d'Alembert for the first time outside France.
+Light guides us and helps us move forward: therefore, as a nod to the Enlightenment, the France Pavilion showcases the Encyclopedia of Diderot and d'Alembert for the first time outside France.
 This forward-looking masterpiece with a universal scope lays the foundations for modern democracy and for ideas-sharing and knowledge-sharing.

 In height: the Pavilion is the 8th highest Pavilion at the Expo and will provide a panoramic view of the Expo’s site

-Of solar tiles on the France Pavilion’s façade and roof
+Of photovoltaic solar tiles on the France Pavilion’s façade and roof